-In February 2017, the Financial Accounting Standards Board issued Accounting Standards Update No. 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): Employee Benefit Plan Master Trust Reporting.
+In February 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2017-06, Plan Accounting: Defined Benefit Pension Plans (Topic 960), Defined Contribution Pension Plans (Topic 962), Health and Welfare Benefit Plans (Topic 965): Employee Benefit Plan Master Trust Reporting.
 This update clarifies presentation requirements for a plan's interest in a master trust and requires more detailed disclosures of the plan's interest.
 The amendment in this update will be effective calendar year 2019 on a retrospective basis.
 Early adoption is permitted.
-The Plan is in the process of determining the potential impact of adopting this guidance on its net assets available for benefits, changes in net assets available for benefits and disclosures.
+The Plan is in the process of determining the potential impact of adopting this guidance on its net assets available for benefits, changes in net assets available for benefits and disclosures, but it is not expected to have a material impact.